 Quilting Fabrics and Other Materials

 It's difficult to calculate exact yardages for a scrap quilt because each quilter works with scraps of different sizes.
-I can give you an estimate for the colorful fabrics used in the quilt but treat it as just that -- an estimate.
+We will give you an estimate.

 Color Fabrics for Quilt Blocks